splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ### Statement

-**Statement** (an account statement) - is a document that summarizes and lists all the *Invoice/Payments* or *Transactions* records for a certain period of time.
+**Statement** (account statement) - is a document that summarizes and lists all the *Invoice/Payments* or *Transactions* records for a certain period of time.
 Such report can be sent to the customer on the email, saved to their [documents](customer_management/customer_documents/customer_documents.md) or exported to the separate PDF file.

 To add the *Statement*: